buwilliams/future-money/README.md

 1. Do not spend money meant for the future.
 2. Do not worry about money spent in the past.

-This allows you to do things like:
+This allows us to promise you:

+- A greatly simplified budget plan.
-- Complete your monthly budget in 15 minutes.
+- Complete your monthly budget as quickly as 5-15 minutes.
+Plan your financial year in an hour.
-- Reduce stress since you are only concerns with the present and future.
+- Reduce your financial stress.
 - Use the same layout for both *your plan* and *cash flow*.

+## Origin story

+Originally, I wanted a budget to help me manage the complexities of life.
+So, I did what most people do, I made a spreadsheet.
+For the last twenty years, I've improved and tweaked the spreadsheet but the essence has remained the same: *bugetting simplicity*.